gaurav18115/blogen/README.md

    pip install -r requirements.txt
    ```

+3. Create your own `.env` file based on `.env.example` and store the following
-3. Obtain an API key for the GPT-3.5 language model from OpenAI and save it in a secure manner.
+- Obtain an API key for your preferred OpenAI GPT language model

-4. Obtain an API key for [SerpAPI](https://serpapi.com/), the free version includes 100 searches/month.
+- Obtain an API key for [SerpAPI](https://serpapi.com/) (free version includes 100 searches/month)
+- Define your service attributes to be fed into the blog article

+4. Upload your sitemap to the root of the workspace with filename `sitemap.xml`

 5. Set your API key as an environment variable:
    ```